|

 Buffet deux corps: A two-tiered buffet with the top cabinet being shallowing than the bottom cabinet.
 The doors on the top panel can have wood or glass panels. (see three examples)

-Bureau plat: A flat writing table or desk, usually having several drawers. (see eight examples)
+Bureau plat: A flat writing table or desk, usually having several drawers. (see three examples)

 Burl: Wood from an abnormal or diseased portion of a tree root or trunk (often caused by injury to the bark).
 Burl wood is highly prized for furniture design because the grain exhibits spectacular mottled or speckled patterns that are used to create the beautiful veneers found in formal and provincial furniture.
 Although rare, burls are most often found in walnut and elm. (see five examples)